Post-Divorce Modifications Lawyer in Los Angeles, Helping Our Clients Adjust to New Circumstances

 Marital settlements and other agreements are based on individual circumstances at the time of a divorce decree.
 Of course, situations can change over time.
 Whereas an individual may have been able to easily pay child support or other financial obligations when their marriage ended, any change in circumstances can affect this ability.
 This is also true for agreements and court orders involving child custody, visitation rights, and other legal issues decided after marital dissolution.
 Fortunately, what was decided in a divorce decree or agreement is not necessarily set in stone.
 If you believe a post-divorce modification is appropriate, it’s important to speak with a family law attorney who can help.

 At Kim Mediation and Law Center, our goal is to make our clients’ lives as simple as possible.
 In many cases, this involves creating marital settlement agreements without stepping foot into a courtroom.
 However, this could also mean submitting post-decree changes to the courts in order to modify a prior agreement.
 Whatever your specific situation, we’ll strive to help you obtain a modification to the original divorce decree without dealing with the adversarial environment of litigation.
-Contact us today by calling (213) 351-1000 to schedule a free consultation.
+Call or contact us today to schedule a free consultation.
 With a post-divorce modification attorney in Los Angeles on your side, it’s possible to handle even complicated legal matters in a cooperative way.